-Armenian prime minister, Nikol Pashinyan, has called on NATO to send a message to neighbouring Azerbaijan that the international community will not accept any attempt to resolve the conflict in disputed Nagorno Karabakh by force.
+Armenian prime minister, Nikol Pashinyan, has called on NATO to send a message to neighbouring Azerbaijan that the international community will not accept any attempt to resolve the conflict in Nagorno Karabakh by force.

 In an interview with Euronews, Pashinyan, who was swept to power after popular movement against his country's longstanding leader Serzh Sargsyan earlier this year, said he intends to maintain close ties with Moscow.